mlrun/mlrun/docs/store/datastore.md

 - `host` &mdash; HDFS namenode host
 - `port` &mdash; HDFS namenode port
 - `http_port` &mdash; WebHDFS port
 - `user` &mdash; User name.
-Currently, this has no effect when using Spark.
-Optional.
-Defaults to the value of the `HADOOP_USER_NAME` environment variable, or else the current user's user name.
+Only affects WebHDFS.
+When using Spark, or when this parameter is not defined, the user name will be the value of the `HADOOP_USER_NAME` environment variable.
+If this environment variable is also not defined, the current user's user name will be used.
+In Spark, this is evaluated at the time that the spark context is created.